CogComp/open-eval/learner/tutorials/eclipse.md

 ## Part 3: Implement an `Annotator` and create a main method

 The `Annotator` is the interface through which the learner endpoint communicates with your machine learner.
-If you would like to learn more about this you can read more in the [learner documentation].
+If you would like to learn more about this you can read more in the [learner documentation](https://github.com/IllinoisCogComp/open-eval/tree/master/learner).
 For this tutorial you can just create a java file in "src/main/java" called "ToyPosAnnotator.java".
 In this file copy the below code.

 ```java
 import edu.illinois.cs.cogcomp.annotation.Annotator;